Sonnenallee: Plot

 Michael "Micha" Ehrenreich is a 17-year-old growing up on the East German end of Berlin's Sonnenallee in the early 1970s who enjoys contraband music tapes and other forms of Western culture.
 After Officer Horkefeld, the neighborhood's overzealous policeman, confiscates Micha's newly-ripped tape, Micha spots local girl Miriam coming out of her apartment and he is spellbound.
 Shortly after, Heinz, Micha's smuggler uncle from the West, visits and harangues Micha over his intention to join the National People's Army.
-Later, at a disco, Micha tries to dance with Miriam, but she brushes him off for a West German who is immediately thrown out of the disco by the Horkefeld.
+Later, at a disco, Micha tries to dance with Miriam, but she brushes him off for a West German who is immediately thrown out of the disco by Horkefeld.
 For allowing a West German into the disco, Miriam is required to deliver a self-critical lecture at the next meeting of the Free German Youth.

 At school the next day, Mario alters a government party slogan on their classroom wall to make a lewd joke and when the teacher discovers this, she is told Mario did it.
 However, Micha claims responsibility in a ploy to impress Miriam with a self-critical lecture of his own.
 After the lecture, Mario berates Micha for "joining the system" for the sake of a woman.
 At a black market gathering, Mario meets Sabrina, an existentialist, and feigns an interest in Sartre in order to sleep with her.
 After a run-in with Mr. Fromm, a sinister-looking neighbor thought by all the other tenants to be a Stasi agent, Micha's father, Hotte, reveals that he has been provided a telephone due to a bogus chronic illness.
 Miriam calls and asks Micha to visit her, but he is stopped on the way by Officer Horkefeld and, having forgotten his ID card, is detained for over ten hours.

 That night, Mario hosts a raucous party at his house.
 Micha and Mario escape to the balcony, where they are photographed from the western side urinating onto the border wall below.
 Miriam arrives to a chaotic scene, and leaves after encountering a stoned Micha, who claims that he has written many diaries about his feelings toward her.
 The next day, Micha and Mario are called into their headmistress' office, where a Stasi agent informs the pair that the photographs of them urinating on the Berlin Wall have made it into the West German press.
 Due to this, Mario is expelled and Micha loses his student stipend.
 Micha sees Miriam, who reminds him that he promised to let her read his diaries.
 Caught in his lie, Micha goes home and begins to write several years' worth of diaries.
 Doris, Micha's mother, carries out a plan to defect to the West using a stolen passport and makeup, but when she is waiting to go through the border, she gets cold feet and changes her mind at the last moment.